assemble/assemble/test/actual/multi/dest1/alert.md

 ### {{#each pages}} "this" context

-#### example.md
+#### gist-helper.md
 this.assets:   ../../assets
-this.dest:     test/actual/multi/dest1/example.md
+this.dest:     test/actual/multi/dest1/gist-helper.md
 this.absolute:
 this.dirname:  test/actual/multi/dest1
-this.filename: example.md
+this.filename: gist-helper.md
-this.pagename: example.md
+this.pagename: gist-helper.md
-this.basename: example
+this.basename: gist-helper
 this.extname:  .md
 this.ext:      .md